SolomonGithu/retail-checkout-lines-management-with-Edge-Impulse/README.md

 | 2              | between 206 and 304          |
 | 3              | between 398 and 468          |

-Then from the Edge Impulse Python SDK we can check the x values of the found bounding boxes.
+Then from the Edge Impulse Python SDK we can check the x values of the bounding boxes.

 The idea is that we need to know where our region of interest is with respect to the captured image size.
 Then from ``runner.classifier`` in [app.py](app.py) we can check where the bounding boxes are and increase the number of people at a queue based on it.

+If you are using another footage then you will need to identify the location of the region(s) of interest.